Superhuman Alternatives

 Migration steps

-4. Upgrade to Starter once team coordination is dependent on Missive.
+4. Upgrade to Starter once team coordination is dependent on Missive features.

 Not for: Skip Missive if you only need a personal email client; Spark or Shortwave are shaped better for solo use.